galeep/ideogram-typography-prompts/README.md

 The hands and pens can be very difficult to get rid of in subsequent generations.
 You may need to postprocess your image to remove them.

-### Heavy texture, discoloration or bleed-through appears on parchment or paper
+### Heavy Texture, Discoloration or Bleed-Through Appear on Parchment or Paper

 Adding terms like "even-toned, pristine [paper/vellum/etc.]" can help persuade the AI to 'de-age' the canvas.
 Adding these terms towards the beginning of the prompt for several generations, then moving them to the normal description, can be useful.
 "Professionally restored" can be beneficial, too.